Banana Pineapple Cake

 My mom was not exactly a cook.
 At least for the early part of my childhood.
 I have many memories of her producing dried out pork chops that would take half an hour to chew before each swallow.
 As I got older, her skills as a cook definitely improved, but it was never her forte.
 In fact, she had a cross stitch that she made framed on the wall that read, “Kitchen Closed.
 I’m Sick of Cooking!”

 She was, however, a baker.
 Some of my fondest memories of my mom were our Saturdays, when she would spend all day in the kitchen, working on cakes or breads.
 I loved watching her and helping when I could.
-When I was back home in New York two summers ago, I found her binder of recipes, full of clippings and scribbles, along with letters from family.
+When I was back home in New York a few summers ago, I found her binder of recipes, full of clippings and scribbles, along with letters from family.
 This recipe for Banana Pineapple Cake was one she actually had time to transfer to an index card, in her neatest handwriting.
-In the binder, I also found a letter from my aunt who told my mom how much she missed this cake of hers.
-It was one of her signature desserts.
-I’m not sure the origin of the recipe, but for me, it’s my mom’s.
+In the binder, I also found a letter from my aunt who told my mom how much she missed this cake of hers, one of her signature desserts.
+I’m not sure the origin of the recipe, but for me, it’s mom’s.